 I always shrugged off suggestions to publish, feeling that my poems were just too personal and would not be appreciated outside of the family.
 But then I saw Pam Ayres on Opportunity Knocks.
 Her style was similar to mine – just the accent was different!
 So I thought, well, maybe I could…

 I put together a sample of rhyming poetry and self published it*.
 Starting from scratch, with just Blurb for company!
 It went well, and I realise that many things that have inspired me have affected others, too.

-In my day job I am an administrator and office organiser/control freak.
+In my day job I was an administrator and office organiser/control freak.
 I’m in that age bracket of women who have had their retirement date swept from underneath them so the day job kept me busy for more years than I expected.

 Poetry is not likely to become my retirement nest egg, but it will keep me active (my keyboard fingers anyway!) and fulfil a long-held ambition.
 Hopefully others will find meaning and joy, comfort or empathy in some of my work.

 My second book “Candle” is now available, only from this website (or message me)

 For my next project, I hope to publish my dad’s poems, and poems by other family members.